The POSIX architecture

 Architecture and design

-Zephyr layering in native build
+Zephyr layering in a native simulator build

 Arch layer